 (i) In 2012, the Group sold 19.5% equity interest of Puyi Investment, a private entity which the Group does not exert significant influence.
 Concurrently, the Group acquired 19.5% of Jintaiping with the purchase price of RMB7,987.
-The net amount payable to shareholders of Jintaiping for these two transactions amounted to RMB3,030 and was recorded as amounts due to related parties (see note 16(b)(iii)) as of December 31, 2012, and recorded as other payables and accrued expenses (see note 10(i)) as of December 31, 2013.
+The net amount payable to shareholders of Jintaiping for these two transactions amounted to RMB3,030 (see note 16b(iii)) and was recorded as amounts due to related parties as of December 31, 2012, and recorded as other payables and accrued expenses as of December 31, 2013.